 - Share the love.

-- Afterwards you owe it to the community to voice it publicly.
+- We owe it to the community to voice publicly afterwards

-- As an SAP Mentor you are entitled to nothing from SAP - not even a shirt.
+- As an SAP Mentor we are entitled to nothing from SAP - not even a shirt.

-- As an SAP Mentor you are entitled to nothing from anyone who is not SAP.
+- As an SAP Mentor we are entitled to nothing from anyone who is not SAP.

-- Be aware that Mark Finnern begs, borrows and steals each year just to get complimentary entry to SAP TechEd.
+- Be aware that Mark Finnern begs, borrows and steals each year just to get complimentary entry to SAPPHIRE, SAP TechEd, d-code, etc.

 These tickets are not a right, they are a gift.
-And just because you got the gift last year does not mean you will get it next year.
+And just because we got the gift last year does not mean we will get it next year.

-- Be aware that SAP execs meet with us because they see value and want to - not because they have to.
+- Be aware that SAP executivess meet with us because they see value and want to - not because they have to.

-Show respect by being there and be present.
+Show respect by being there and giving our full attention.

-- You are the voice of the community.
+- We are the voice of the community.
 Be active to know what it is.

 - Get out and talk to people!